cellphone4ET/family-mash/README.md

 ##### [Click here](https://boiling-fjord-22651.herokuapp.com/) to view Family.mash in action.

-Please use account demo@demo.com and password demodemodemo to access the demo content.
+Please use account boo@addamsfam.com and password 012345678910 to access the demo content.

 ** in order to demo the email notifications feature of Family.mash, a unique account must be created with a user who has a birthday of the current date.